jsoagger/jsoagger-web/CONTRIBUTING.md

-# Contributing to JSOAGER
+# Contributing to JSOAGGER

-Looking to contribute something to JSOAGER? **Here's how you can help.**
+Looking to contribute something to JSOAGGER? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.